apexcodings/earthinversion.github.io/_posts/2020-05-22-statistical-analysis-in-matlab.md

 classes:
   - wide
 ---
+> "Technological innovations such as reconnaissance satellites are capable of spewing out data in volumes that defy conventional methods of interpretation.
+In the words of John Griffiths, "we must be able to digest the mass before it becomes a mess."
+Only computer implemented mathematical and statistical tech- niques are powerful enough and fast enough to perform the task." - J.C.
+Davis

 ## Analyzing random (normal and non-normal) data to perform basic statistical analysis
 - Generate histograms
 - plot mean and standard deviation